freelawproject/courts-db/README.rst

 Free Law Project built this database using the metadata (case names, dates etc.) of over 16 millions data points.
 This data represents hundreds of hours of research and testing.
 We believe to be the most extensive open dataset of its kind.

+The SALI Alliance has `incorporated <https://www.sali.org/page-18076>`_ the `id` fields used in Courts-DB into its Legal Matter Specification Standard.

 Quickstart
 ===========